- City Government

 Fire Prevention and Safety Resources

-- Smoke detectors are available at the fire station on a limited availability basis.
+- Smoke Detectors: Smoke detectors are available at the fire station on a limited availability basis.

-- The Whitehall Senior Safety Council (WSSC) is a group of senior citizens who work with the Whitehall Police Crime Prevention Bureau and the Whitehall Fire Prevention Bureau to increase safety of our senior citizens.
+- Whitehall Senior Safety Council (WSSC): The WSSC is a group of senior citizens who work with the Whitehall Police Crime Prevention Bureau and the Whitehall Fire Prevention Bureau to increase safety of our senior citizens.
 For more information, contact the Whitehall Senior Citizens, the Whitehall Police Division (WHPD), or the Whitehall Fire Division (WHFD).

-- The Fire Division operates a Juvenile Fire Setter Program.
-This program counsels children who are involved with non-criminal fire setting or a dangerous curiosity to fire.
-Please call (614) 231-3627 for details.
+- Juvenile Fire Setter Program: This program counsels children who are involved with non-criminal fire setting or a dangerous curiosity to fire.
+Please call 614-231-3627 for details.

-- The Fire Prevention Bureau will conduct a home safety survey of any residence upon request.
+- Home Safety Surveys: The Fire Prevention Bureau will conduct a home safety survey of any residence upon request.

-- The Fire Prevention Bureau provides safety training to area businesses, including evacuation plans and fire extinguisher training.
+- Business Safety Training: The Fire Prevention Bureau provides safety training to area businesses, including evacuation plans and fire extinguisher training.

-- And of course fire station tours are always available.
+- Station Tours: Fire station tours are always available.
 Please call ahead to schedule large groups.

 - Smoke Detectors: A smoke detector should be placed on each level of your home and outside each sleeping area.
 Smoke detectors should be placed at the highest ceiling level and at least 3 to 4 feet from any wall.
 Batteries should be changed every 6 months and detectors should be replaced every 10 years.